dmitry-egorov/game_showcase/README.md

 2018

-Casual city-builder.
+Casual city-builder, made with Unity.
 Joined as a lead programmer after a year of development in a team of 10 people.

 [VKontakte App](https://vk.com/games/app5928560) - [More Screenshots](https://github.com/dmitry-egorov/game_showcase/tree/main/fairy_city)